-Construction began in April 2020 and is expected to be completed by winter 2021.
+Construction began in April 2020 and is expected to be completed in 2022.
 The multipurpose path on the west side of the Parkway, north of Northup Way, opened for use in June 2021.
-A second phase of construction begins at Southeast First Street and ends in the 1900 block.
+The second phase of construction stretches from Southeast First Street to the 1900 block.

 Transportation improvements include new pavement, an 8-10-foot wide multipurpose path on the west side, a landscaped buffer, two 10-foot wide travel lanes and a four-foot shoulder on the east side.
 In addition to Utilities' work to replace water mains, other improvements will feature new lighting, landscaping, irrigation and storm drainage.